CarolLuca/LegalNERo/README.md

 ### Introduction
 SpaCy’s tagger, parser, text categorizer and many other components are powered by statistical models.
 Every “decision” these components make – for example, which part-of-speech tag to assign, or whether a word is a named entity – is a prediction based on the model’s current weight values.
 The weight values are estimated based on examples the model has seen during training.
 To train a model, you first need training data – examples of text, and the labels you want the model to predict.
 This could be a part-of-speech tag, a named entity or any other information.

-Training is an iterative process in which the model’s predictions are compared against the reference annotations in order to estimate the gradient of the loss.
+Training is an iterative process in which the model’s predictions are compared against the reference annotations to estimate the gradient of the loss.
 The gradient of the loss is then used to calculate the gradient of the weights through backpropagation.
 The gradients indicate how the weight values should be changed so that the model’s predictions become more similar to the reference labels over time.

 ![image](https://user-images.githubusercontent.com/44003293/114925003-3ab0fe80-9e37-11eb-8417-2016202a08d4.png)